getlago/lago-rust-client/README.md

 # Lago Rust Client

+:warning: This client is under development, it's not ready for production usage.

 A Rust client library for interacting with the [Lago](https://www.getlago.com/) API.
 This library provides a type-safe, async interface for managing customers, subscriptions, invoices, and other billing operations.

 ## Overview